HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## Definitions

+{# TODO (authors) We try to avoid having empty headers.
+Could we have an intro sentence or two here? #}

 ### "Third Party"

-A third party resource is an entity outside the primary site-user relationship.
+A third-party resource is an entity outside the primary site-user relationship.
 It involves the aspects of the site not directly within the control of the site owner but present, with their approval.
 For example, the Google Analytics script is a common third-party resource.

-Third-party resources are:
+We consider third-party resources as those:

 * Hosted on a _shared_ and _public_ origin
 * Widely used by a variety of sites